 The Sculpin IPA had a clear pour with a citrus aroma.
 Clean, crisp, pleasant, and balanced taste.
 A very good, smooth mouthfeel.
 A very pleasant beer to have year round.

 Stone Brewing’s Ruination IPA (American Double/Imperial IPA, 7.7% ABV):

 Ruination’s pour was cloudy and with more head than the Sculpin.
 It had a milder nose than the Sculpin.
-After an initial sugary taste, there was a lingering bitterness but not unpleasant.
+After an initial sugary taste, there was a lingering bitterness.

 Firestone Walker’s Double Jack DIPA (American Double/Imperial IPA, 9.5% ABV).

 Double Jack poured clearer than Sculpin with a sweet nose of ripened citrus and maple syrup.
-There was a bitterness that was more pleasant than Ruination.
+There was a bitterness but at a lesser level than Ruination.
 Pleasant mouthfeel.